ongr-archive/ConnectionsBundle/Resources/doc/Sync/Extractor/extractor.rst

 Extractors
 ==========

-Extractors are special classes used by continuous functionality.
+Extractors are special classes used by continuous import functionality.
 Extractor class is responsible for marking items as changed in `Sync Storage <Storage/sync_storage.rst>`_.
 It "tracks" changes by reading through a diff provided by a `Diff provider <../DiffProvider/diff_provider.rst>`_.